 After months working from home or furloughed, a return to office life is looming for many of us as restrictions are eased.
 The office, however, is going to be a very different place when you do finally make it back to your desk.
 Not only has your employer had to make big changes regarding hygiene levels and employee safety, but you do too.
 Here we talk to health and safety expert Neil Cruden about how you can help to make your workplace as safe as possible and avoid the spread of Covid-19.

-Companies have had to implement serious changes to the workplace to protect staff during the pandemic.
-This is evident in those places already open, such as supermarkets, factories, garden centres, healthcare facilities and car showrooms, and will extend to offices when they start to open their doors too.
-Think staggered schedules, increased cleaning, one-way systems, screens, floor markings and barriers to help with social distancing.
+Companies have had to implement serious changes in the workplace to protect staff during the pandemic.
+This is evident in those places already open, such as supermarkets, factories, garden centers, healthcare facilities, and car showrooms, and will extend to offices when they start to open their doors too.
+Think staggered schedules, increased cleaning, one-way systems, screens, floor markings, and barriers to help with social distancing.